The History of the Hyde Amendment

 In 1973, when abortion became legal across the country, the federal Medicaid program covered abortion as a part of standard medical care.
 In the first years of legalized abortion, federal Medicaid paid for over one-third of all abortions performed in the U.S. It became clear that Medicaid coverage of abortion is essential for low-income women to build the lives they want.

 In 1976, Congress passed the Hyde Amendment, which banned federal Medicaid coverage of abortion.
 The law went into effect in 1977, and in 1980 the U.S. Supreme Court held that the Hyde Amendment did not violate the constitutional rights of women on Medicaid.

 The intent of the Hyde Amendment is to make it more difficult for low-income women to get the abortions they need.
-In fact, when Representative Henry Hyde, a Democrat from Illinois, introduced the Hyde Amendment to the House of Representatives, he stated that he didn’t want any woman to be able to get an abortion and that by targeting women on Medicaid, he was simply getting started.
+In fact, when Representative Henry Hyde, a Republican from Illinois, introduced the Hyde Amendment to the House of Representatives, he stated that he didn’t want any woman to be able to get an abortion and that by targeting women on Medicaid, he was simply getting started.